gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Wh-what?"
 Noxy stammered.

-"Are… you… all… right?" the tiger repeated impatiently.
+"Are… you… all… right?" the tiger repeated.
 "Did those blasted gorillas harm you at all?"

 "No, they—I mean, we're all right.